This communication styles course will:

 In this final discussion, participants will spend time creating an action plan to map out how they plan to use what they’ve learned back in the workplace.

-At the program’s conclusion, participants should have a clear understanding of people styles and how they can approach to work with a wide range of individuals.
+At the program’s conclusion, participants should have a clear understanding of people styles and how they can work with a wide range of individuals.